eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 * The EUDI Wallet Provider sets up a secure (authenticated) communication channel between the EUDI Wallet Instance and the EUDI Wallet Provider backend, for future use.
-* The EUDI Wallet Provider requests data about the User’s device from the EUDI Wallet Instance.
+* The EUDI Wallet Provider requests data about the User's device from the EUDI Wallet Instance.
 This data may include the communication technologies supported by the device and the characteristics of the WSCD used by the device to securely store cryptographic keys and data